Autodesk-Forge/forge-rcdb.nodejs/README.md

    In **production**, the client requires a build step, so run:

+    * Assign all environment variables as required in `config/production.config.js` *

     * `npm install` *(not required if you already run at previous step)*

     * `npm run build-server && npm run build-prod && NODE_ENV=production npm start` *(builds client and run server)*